alexk2120/soundclouds/README.md

 # README

-* A soundcloud clone web application built with React frontend and Rails Backend.
+Outline
+My - SoundClouds is a SoundCloud clone built with Ruby on Rails for the backend, React/Redux for the frontend, and PostgreSQL for the database.
+It aims to replicate the features and general feel of SoundCloud.

+Features

+* (Insert GIF/preview)

 * deployed on Heroku